bao-project/bao-helloworld/README.md

 #### 5.2.2 Welcome our new guest!

-After building our new guest, it's time to integrate in our setup.
-You can find all details in the [configuration file](/configs/baremetal-freeRTOS-linux.c).
+After building our new guest, it's time to integrate it into our setup.

- After that, we need to load our guests:
+First, we need to load our guests:
 ```diff
 - VM_IMAGE(baremetal_image, XSTR(BAO_WRKDIR_IMGS/guests/baremetal-freeRTOS-setup/baremetal.bin));
 - VM_IMAGE(freertos_image, XSTR(BAO_WRKDIR_IMGS/guests/baremetal-freeRTOS-setup/free-rtos.bin));